Autumn 2018 - Winter 2019

-This fall quarter we will be exploring machine making.
+This fall and winter we will be exploring machine making.
 Digital fabrication tools such as 3D printers or desktop mills are becoming more accessible.
 Can we use these digital fabrication tools to make our own custom versions?
 We will be building machines using open-source repositories such as the cardboard machine kit or fabricatable machines to rapidly prototype digital fabrication machines using digital fabrication machines.

 We will spend time on parametric design in Grasshopper and Fusion, machine building methods with laser cutters and CNC mills, machine control using GRBL and PyGestalt, and interface design.